• Skip to primary navigation

 • Similar to how an oven needs to preheat, the Instant Pot needs to reach pressure before the timer beeps, indicating the cooking time has started, and the timer will begin counting down.
 This can take anywhere from 5-15 minutes, depending on the amount and whether your wings are thawed or frozen.
 So please, consider that extra time when planning your meal.

-• After cooking on HIGH for 8 minutes (or 15 for frozen wings) plus 10 minutes of natural pressure release, the chicken wings should be cooked to at least 165 degrees F. Use a meat thermometer and measure the meatiest part of the wing near but not touching the bone.
+• After cooking on HIGH for 8 minutes (or 15 for frozen wings) plus 10 minutes of natural pressure release, the chicken wings should be cooked to at least 165 ℉.
+Use a meat thermometer and measure the meatiest part of the wing near but not touching the bone.
 Cook on HIGH for an additional 1-2 minutes if needed.

 • Once the wings are finished cooking in the Instant Pot, let them cool slightly, then toss them with baking powder (NOT soda) before adding the seasonings and sauce.
 This homemade chicken wing hack helps the skins get extra crispy.